 - Find an understanding ear and talk about it

 It’s easy for me to give you this advice now, and perhaps easy for you to listen to this advice now, when you are enjoying very much the reality of not being laid off.

 But please consider this is a great opportunity for you to make a plan, even if it’s a back-of-the-napkin plan, for when you lose your job.

 Do you want to plan for life’s shit shows so you can handle them with some grace?
 Allowing you to more freely enjoy life’s wonders, both now and when the shit shows strike?
-Reach out to me at firstname.lastname@example.org or schedule a free consultation or send us an email.
+Reach out and schedule a free consultation or send us an email.